 In order to view Response headers, you can use any web developer tool and you can also use an online tool – Header Checker to verify.

 Congratulations!
-You have learned How to Secure Apache from Clickjacking Attack.
+You have learned How to Secure Apache from Clickjacking Attacks.

-If you are facing any problem with the installation, feel free to comment here.
+If you are facing any problems with the installation, feel free to comment here.
 We will help you to solve the issue.